How soon after booking will I receive my travel documentation?

 All UK passports issued in the UK since 1988 are machine-readable.
 If your passport is from outside Britain, however, it may not be.

-For further information or to obtain a machine-readable passport, please call the Foreign & Commonwealth Office Travel Advice Unit on 0845 850 2829.
-Alternatively, you can contact the US Embassy on 09042 450 100 (calls are charged at £1.20 per minute) or visit the US Embassy website.
+For further information or to obtain a machine-readable passport, please call the Foreign and Commonwealth Office Travel Advice Unit on 0845 850 2829.
+Alternatively, you can contact the US Embassy on 09042 450 100 (calls are charged per minute) or visit the US Embassy website.